isubirana/compareGroups/README.md

 ![](./figures/examplePDF.png)

-- Insert the code in a Rmarkdown document to be compiled to HTML, PDF or Word.

-Here there is an example of a chunk inserted in a Rmarkdown file and how the table looks like after compiling to HTML
+Also, by using `export2md` function a descriptive table can be inserted in a Rmarkdown chunk to be compiled in HTML, PDF or Word report.
+Here there is an example of a Rmarkdown compiled to HTML

 ```
-export2md(tab)
+export2md(tab, strip = TRUE, first = TRUE)
 ```

 <img src="./figures/exampleHTML.png" alt="drawing" width="900"/>